UCL School of Management

 One Optional/Elective Module

 The core modules in each year have been specifically designed to prepare you for the next stages of the programme.
 For example, Year 1 focuses on understanding the international organisational context by identifying key changes, issues, and challenges.
-Year 2 focuses on applying practical management skills, particularly in relation to intercultural communication and leadership practice.
+Year 2 focuses on applying practical management skills, particularly in relation to intercultural communication and international leadership practice.
 Those who choose to embark on a Study Year Abroad or placement year in industry can benefit from the international experience it will provide.
-Finally, in Year 4, you will have opportunities to use the skills gained throughout the programme to critically analyse the practical challenges and complexities of managing in global environments.
+Finally, in the last year, you will have opportunities to use the skills gained throughout the programme to critically analyse the practical challenges and complexities of managing in global environments.

 Intellectual and Academic Skills: